-PETs go and last where wheelchairs won't.
-PETs go to leg handicapped children in poor or developing countries around the world free of charge.
-The PET provides mobility, community involvement, etc.
+Mobility Carts go and last where wheelchairs won't.
+Mobility Carts go to leg handicapped children in poor or developing countries around the world free of charge.
+The cart provides mobility, community involvement, access to school, etc.

-PET not only provides mobility, but allows the recipient to become a more active community member.
-They can start a business using the cargo space, unique to PET.
-The PET also relieves the burden of the family and others who have tried to assist.
+A Mobility Cart not only provides mobility, but allows the recipient to become a more active community member.
+They can access school and worship centers.
+The cart also relieves the burden of the family and others who have tried to assist.

 This project has provided additional documentation in a PDF file (projdoc.pdf).